 Cholesterol and triglycerides are two forms of blood-borne fat that appear in the human circulatory system.
 People with too much LDL (“bad”) cholesterol or triglycerides in their bloodstreams can develop substantially increased risks for serious forms of heart disease.
 In a study published in December 2013 in the journal Alcohol, a team of Japanese researchers looked at the connection between LDL and triglyceride levels and occasional or habitual heavy consumption of alcohol.
-These researchers found that even occasional heavy drinking can significantly boost the presence of these blood-borne fats.
+Does heavy drinking of alcohol affect triglycerides and cholesterol levels?
+This was the question the researchers wanted to answer.
+They found that even occasional heavy drinking can increase both triglycerides and bad cholesterol.

-Heavy drinkers exceed the commonly accepted public health recommendations for moderate alcohol consumption, which set limits on both daily and weekly intake for men and women.
+Heavy drinkers exceed the commonly accepted public health recommendations for moderate alcohol consumption.
 The average man transitions from moderate to excessive drinking when he consumes five drinks or more in one day or 15 drinks or more in one week.
 The average woman makes the same transition when she consumes four drinks or more in one day or eight drinks or more in one week.
 Separate from any heart-related risks, heavy drinkers experience increased risks for developing diagnosable symptoms of alcohol use disorder (the mental health term for both alcohol abuse and alcoholism).
-As a rule, these risks rise as episodes of excessive alcohol consumption occur more and more often during any given week or month.
+As a rule, these risks rise as episodes of excessive alcohol consumption occur more and more often.

 Cholesterol and Triglyceride Basics